-- Forensic search (only available if you have the platinum product plan)
+- File Metadata Collection (only available if you have the Code42 Platinum product plan)

 See Enable endpoint monitoring for file exfiltration detection for more information.

-Select Forensic Search when enabling endpoint monitoring to start collecting file event data.
-You must select this option if you want to use Forensic File Search to investigate departing employees' file activity.
+Select File Metadata Collection when enabling endpoint monitoring to start collecting file event data.
+You must select this option if you want to use Forensic Search to investigate departing employees' file activity.

 Step 2: Detect file exfiltration

 From Detection > Departing Employees, review the file activity of employees who are leaving your company.

 - Quickly identify suspicious file movement

 - See file activity for the 90 days leading up to a departure

 Add employees to the Departing Employees list as soon as you have their departure dates, and enable alerts for all departing employees.
 If you delay, you could miss detecting unauthorized file activity.